rocky-linux/documentation/docs/labs/systems_administration_II/lab3-bootup_and_startup.md

 Regardless of its name or implementation, init (or its equivalent) is often referred to as the *mother of all processes*.

 The man page for “init” refers to it as the parent of all processes.
-By convention, the first program or process to be executed by the kernel always has a process ID of 1.
+By convention, the kernel's first program or process to be executed always has a process ID of 1.
 Once the first process runs, it then goes on to start other services, daemons, processes, programs and so on.

 #### To explore the first system process

-1. Logon to the system as any user.
-By querying the /proc/<PID>/comm virtual file system path, find out the name of the process with a process ID of 1.
+1. Log on to the system as any user.
+Query the /proc/<PID>/comm virtual file system path and find out the name of the process with the ID of 1.
 Type:

     ```bash
     [root@localhost ~]# cat /proc/1/comm